Death & Dying Education

 June (front right) participating in an opening celebration for Great River Natural Burial Cemetery in Mosier, Oregon.
-Click on photo for their website.
+Photo permission from GRNBC.

-My formal death education began in 2005, after encountering an open grave in a Portland-area cemetery.
-Inside lay an empty concrete liner, awaiting a burial casket holding what I only assumed would be an embalmed body.
-I still remember looking across the the vast, headstone-laden hillside and imagining a city of concrete, metals, sythetics and oozing embalming fluids below the well-watered and immaculate lawn.
-As someone who deeply cares for the health of the planet, but also really enjoys cemeteries, this shook me deeply.
+My formal death education began in 2005 while walking a dog in a Portland-area cemetery.
+I stumbled upon an open grave being prepared for burial, and was surprised to see an eight foot concrete box laying inside.
+I imagined that this vessel, which I learned later was called a grave liner, would eventually be home to a casket and embalmed body.
+It was the first time I realized I had no idea how or why we tended to our dead in these ways.
+I remember scanning the vast, headstone-laden hillside and imagining a city’s worth of concrete, metals, synthetics and oozing embalming fluids just below the well-watered and immaculate lawn.
+As someone who deeply cares for the health of the planet, and had always loved cemeteries, this shook me deeply.

-As a result, I began working with my graduate program to integrate death and dying into my final project.
-Much of my research focused on state and local regulations, choices and accessibility to options, but what I found was so much more.
-The conversations and interviews I conducted with people about their final death and dying wishes moved me deeply, and they helped me to realize that we were sorely missing them in our everyday lives.
-In most cases, those I interviewed were unaware of their options and had misunderstood what was legally permissible, such as viewing an unembalmed body and conducting your own home funeral.
+At this time, I began working with my graduate program to integrate death and dying education into my final project.
+Much of my research focused on state and local regulations, choices and accessibility to options, and what I found along the way was a deep love of having conversations about our choices.
+The discussions and interviews I conducted with people about their final wishes not only moved me, but they helped me to realize that we were sorely missing them in our everyday lives.
+In most cases, those I interviewed were unaware of their options and had misunderstood what was safe and legally permissible, such as refusing embalming, keeping a deceased family member at home after death in most circumstances, conducting your own home funeral service or even backyard burial.

 Shortly after I graduated, my research helped a local family hold a home funeral and backyard burial in Yamhill County, Oregon.

-Individuals, families and communities benefit from an awareness and understanding of End-of-Life and After Death Care pathways.
-I’ve repeatedly seen how the courage to turn toward the inevitable and lean into it opens up connections beyond what we may expect.
-It also helps close the gaps in understanding.
+What I learned during that two year journey is that individuals, families and communities benefit from an awareness and understanding of End-of-Life and After Death Care pathways.
+I’ve repeatedly seen how the courage to turn toward a better understanding of our shared mortality opens up connections, emotional resilience, and shared experiences stretching beyond what we often expect.

 Death Education is a lifelong commitment that continues to evolve, and I want to acknowledge the teachers and organizations that provided me a foundation for exploring this work in more depth.

-My Ancestors who remind me that the old ways of knowing still live on through me and keep me brave and grounded
+My Ancestors who remind me that the old ways of knowing live through me, and who keep reminding me to be brave

 Leadership in Ecology, Culture & Learning graduate work @PSU where I focused my culminating project on the accessibility and legality of death care options for Oregonians